 If you’re wondering what clothes to wear to Chicago in June, expect sunny weather with a lakefront breeze.
 Warm days can still turn chilly at night, especially near the lake.
 I recommend wearing layers to be prepared for warm days followed by cool nights.
 Rain is always a possibility during summer in Chicago.
 Check the weather forecast before you visit Chicago in June so you can pack appropriately.

-After nearly two decades of living in Chicago, here are my recommendations for what to wear in Chicago in the spring.
+After nearly two decades of living in Chicago, here are my recommendations for what to wear in Chicago in the summer.

 - Chicago is a walking town, so pack comfortable shoes like sneakers, boots, or sandals.